Below you will find helpful descriptions and links to information pertinent to you as a first year student at Wingate University.

 To learn more about financial aid click here.

-The required Gateway 101 class is designed as a tool for first-time students to transition to university life (academic, personal, social, intellectual, physical and spiritual).
+Gateway 101 class is designed as a tool for first-time students to transition to university life (academic, personal, social, intellectual, physical and spiritual).
+This course is required for all first-year students.

 To learn more about Gateway 101 click here.